 Other goals might include finding 3-5 customers that are willing to give you quotes and talk to reporters when they ask for references.
-Or you might want to set a goal that the number of bug reports must show a decreasing trend to an acceptable level before the product can be declared ready to ship.
-Obviously there are a number of metrics you can use, but without defining success up front it will be difficult to create your overall plan, and even more difficult to push back to the team when there is pressure to ship the product and you don’t have enough data to be sure if it is ready yet.
+Or you can set a goal where the number of bug reports must show a decreasing trend (to an acceptable level) before the product can be declared ready to ship.
+Obviously there are a number of metrics you can use, but without defining success up front it will be difficult to create your overall plan.
+It can be even more difficult to push back the team when there is pressure to ship the product and you don’t have enough data to confirm it is ready.
 A Beta program plan should include goals, recruiting, costs, timeline, responsibilities and success criteria.

-One of the biggest mistakes that I see companies make with Beta programs is that they significantly underestimate how difficult it will be to get customers to sign up for their Beta programs.
-They are usually pretty enamored with their own products, and they assume that customers will be more than willing to participate.
+One big mistake companies make with Beta programs is significantly underestimating how difficult it can be to get customers to sign up for their Beta programs.
+Companies can become too enamored with their own products– don’t assume customers will be more than willing to participate.

 Your success at recruiting customers will depend on a number of factors, including what stage of the product lifecycle you are in (upgrade version, brand new product, etc.), how well known and prominent your company is, and how popular your products are (Apple could probably find iPhone Beta testers pretty easily).
 Other factors will be how easy it is to find your target customers and how much effort and time you will be asking them to put in.

-If you have an Enterprise software application from a completely unknown new startup company that will require the Beta customers to go through a lengthy installation (or worse yet, could potentially affect their other mission-critical systems), you may have a difficult time recruiting.
+If you have an Enterprise software application from a completely unknown new startup company, you may have a difficult time recruiting.
+This is especially true when they require the Beta customers to go through a lengthy installation.
 On the other hand, if you have a consumer application that takes little time and provides immediate benefits, you may find it easier to recruit.

-Depending on all of these factors you will need to gauge what kind of recruiting program you need to do and how strong the incentives need to be.
+Depending on all of these factors, you will need to gauge what kind of recruiting program you need and how strong the incentives need to be.
 You may need to make personal phone calls and visits in order to convince customers to participate.
 Or you may be able to use email or even a form on your website.